tpayne/terraform-examples/README.md

 	cd project/terraform-examples
 	./get-started.sh
 	cd samples/GCP

-	Edit the "terraform.tfvars" file to replace the project and creds values with those specific for you terraform init && terraform plan && terraform apply -auto-approve
+Edit the "terraform.tfvars" file to replace the project and creds values with those specific for you, then do...

+	terraform init && terraform plan && terraform apply -auto-approve

 You can delete all the resources using `terraform destroy -auto-approve -force`